 OECD draft Test Guideline, 1998.
 Partition Coefficient n-Octanol/Water Pow.
 Slow-stirring method for highly hydrophobic chemicals.
 Draft proposal for an OECD Guideline for Testing of Chemicals

-The list below is as of September 2000 and will need to be regularly updated as new guidelines are adopted or draft guidelines are elaborated.
+4 The list below will need to be regularly updated as new guidelines are adopted or draft guidelines are elaborated.

 APPENDIX VI